 - Pounds: 1

 Are you operating an organic-only kitchen?
 Then you will appreciate the Terrasoul Superfoods Organic Almond Flour.
-As the name suggests, this is an entirely USDA-certified organic almond flour that’s free of any propylene oxide and other chemical residues in traditional almond flours.
+As the name suggests, this is an entirely USDA-certified organic almond flour that’s free of any propylene oxide and other chemical residues in traditional almond flour.

 Aside from being ultra-safe and healthy almond flour, you will enjoy a super fine texture.
 With no graininess or undesirable textures, you can easily use this almond flour in all of your favorite baking recipes without fuss.